-Mad Men is no longer on the air, but when it was, it was a powerhouse of creativity and inspired writing, bringing the sixties back to life with gusto.
+Mad Men is no longer on the air, but when it was, it was a powerhouse of creativity and inspired writing, bringing the sixties back to life with Gusto.
 It hooked millions of viewers and showed them a side of the advertising world that most had never seen before, and that included the commercials.

-Many of the Mad Men advertising campaigns used in the TV show featured the actual ads that ran back in the day.
+Many of the Mad Men advertising campaigns used in the TV show featured actual ads that ran back in the day.
 Although the ads were real, they were often selling dreams, using fantasy to persuade people to buy their clients' products and services.

 Some of most the inventive, and yes, manipulative advertising that ever appeared ran during the '60s, changing the ad game forever.
 Here, we'll deconstruct some of the real-life ads that appeared in Mad Men, the AMC TV series.

 I Dreamt I Was a Knockout in My Maidenform Bra